We use cookies to improve your experience.

 Legal limit reached in / Sober in / Peak BAC

-These summaries give quick key estimates:
+These summaries give the key estimates at a glance:

-• Sober in: total time until BAC reaches ~0.000 %.
+• Sober in: total time until your BAC returns to ~0.000 %.

 Data used for calculations